dumlutimuralp/antrea-packet-walks/part_a/README.md

 ![](2020-09-15-20-19-07.png)

 Above diagram is copied from [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/ovs-pipeline.md)(OVS Pipeline at Project Antrea page on Github) showing the actual steps in the pipeline.
 Antrea team has already done an awesome job in explaining each table in this diagram with extreme details.
-OVS terminology is explained on the same repo.
+OVS terminology is also explained on the same page.

-As mentioned in the beginning, the aim of this article is explaining each OVS table from the flow' s point of view with some other details and more explanations.  please refer to the Project Antrea page on Github.
+**As mentioned in the intro section, the aim of this article is explaining each OVS table from the application flow' s point of view with some other details and more explanations.**

 # 3. Test Environment